Fliplet/fliplet-cli/docs/API/fliplet-payments.md

 ## Data models and key concepts

-Adding payments to your apps has the following three requirements:
+Adding payments to your apps has the following four requirements:

 1. An app is configured to use payments, including adding the required **settings and secrets** which are securely stored in our backend.
+2. You have created a Stripe account and configured the Fliplet webhook URL on their dashboard.
-2. A **Data Source** is created with a specific structure to manage the list of products you want the app users to be able to buy.
+3. A **Data Source** is created with a specific structure to manage the list of products you want the app users to be able to buy.
-3. **Custom code** is added in your app screen to let users buy the products and complete the **checkout process** using our simple JS APIs.
+4. **Custom code** is added in your app screen to let users buy the products and complete the **checkout process** using our simple JS APIs.

 To start setting up payments for your app, add `fliplet-payments` to your app or screen dependencies.

-## Configure the payment settings
+## 1. Configure the payment settings

 An app must first configure its payment settings before users are able to buy products.
 Configuring the app is done by making a JS API or RESTful API request including the following information: